Author Leonard Clifton reveals The Last Prince of Atlantis

 LEONARD CLIFTON

-Leonard Clifton is an American actor, author, lecturer, environmental storyteller, and cultural preservationist whose multidimensional career spans film, fashion, literature, global travel, humanitarian work, and the preservation of African Diaspora memory.
+Leonard Clifton is an American actor, Young Adult author, environmental storyteller, lecturer, and cultural preservationist whose multidimensional career bridges film, literature, global research, and the preservation of African Diaspora memory.

-Clifton made his feature-film debut in Steven Spielberg’s Amistad, produced by Debbie Allen, and later appeared in the cult classic Bring It On.
-His screen work also includes a role in Mutiny, the Morgan Freeman–produced World War II drama, where he trained under renowned military advisor Captain Dale Dye.
-Earlier in his career, Clifton appeared in Tupac Shakur’s “Temptations” music video alongside Coolio, Isaac Hayes, Jada Pinkett Smith, and Marcus Chong—firmly rooting him within the visual legacy of 1990s hip-hop culture.
-He went on to appear in Top Model Magazine, international campaigns, and runway/editorial modeling for Karl Kani, the pioneering streetwear brand that defined an era.
-Clifton also appeared on MTV’s Singled Out with Jenny McCarthy and Chris Hardwick, starred as Young MC’s best friend in “On and Poppin’,” and filmed an international Nestea commercial for the Israeli market.
+Clifton made his feature-film debut in Amistad, directed by Steven Spielberg and produced by Debbie Allen, and later appeared in the cult classic Bring It On.
+His screen work also includes Mutiny, the Morgan Freeman–produced World War II drama, where he trained under military advisor Captain Dale Dye.
+Earlier in his career, Clifton appeared in Tupac Shakur’s “Temptations” music video alongside Coolio, Isaac Hayes, Jada Pinkett Smith, and Marcus Chong, placing him within the visual legacy of 1990s hip-hop culture.
+He later appeared on MTV’s Singled Out with Jenny McCarthy and Chris Hardwick, starred in Young MC’s “On and Poppin’,” and filmed an international Nestea commercial for the Israeli market.
+His fashion work includes editorial modeling for Karl Kani, widely recognized as a pioneering force in hip-hop fashion.

-As an author, Clifton is best known for his Afrofuturism and fantasy-adventure series The Last Prince of Atlantis Chronicles, which is featured in the Africana Studies curriculum at California State University, Northridge.
-His worldwide travels—including experiences in South Africa, Brazil, Greece, Hawaii, the Dominican Republic, and diving Australia’s Great Barrier Reef with marine biologists to observe coral bleaching—inform both his world-building and his nonfiction book, Leonard Clifton’s World Travel Guide for Inspirational Writing.
-His writing blends cultural identity, global heritage, environmental awareness, and empowerment for youth and emerging storytellers.
+As an author, Clifton is best known for his Afrofuturist YA fantasy series The Last Prince of Atlantis Chronicles, featured within the Africana Studies curriculum at California State University, Northridge.
+The series blends mythology, cultural identity, and environmental themes shaped by his global research travels.
+His work has taken him to South Africa, Brazil, Greece, Hawaii, the Dominican Republic, and Australia’s Great Barrier Reef, where he engaged with marine biologists studying coral bleaching and the effects of climate change on ocean ecosystems.
+These experiences inform both his fiction and his nonfiction book, Leonard Clifton’s World Travel Guide for Inspirational Writing, a creative memoir and craft guide exploring global heritage, environmental awareness, and the transformation of lived research into imaginative storytelling.

-Clifton was selected as a Semifinalist on the national television series America’s Next Great Author, hosted by New York Times bestselling author Kwame Alexander.
+Clifton appeared as a semifinalist in the streaming pilot America’s Next Great Author.
 His manuscript for The Last Prince of Atlantis Chronicles was a ScreenCraft Quarterfinalist, placing in the top 1% of over 66,000 submissions.
-His work has also been highlighted on Ryan Seacrest’s KIIS-FM, KPFK Radio, multiple podcasts, and television platforms.
+His work has been featured on KIIS-FM with Ryan Seacrest, KPFK Radio, and on The Discovery Pod with Eve, where he discussed Eve The Soul Reaper, his YA Gothic fantasy novella.

-Clifton is also a sought-after lecturer and public speaker.
-He has presented at UCLA Anderson School of Management, American Jewish University, and California State University, Northridge—sharing insights on branding, marketing, Afrofuturism, diaspora identity, environmental storytelling, and creative entrepreneurship.
-His lecture work includes a historic CSUN–Tanzania STEM collaboration, where students in Los Angeles and Arusha participated in the Real Black Men Read program, reading excerpts from his novel and discussing climate change, bullying, friendship, and global citizenship through the lens of The Last Prince of Atlantis Chronicles.
+Clifton is also a sought-after lecturer and public speaker, presenting at UCLA Anderson School of Management, American Jewish University, and California State University, Northridge.
+His academic and community engagement includes the CSUN–Tanzania STEM collaboration through the Real Black Men Read program, where students explored themes of climate change, friendship, and global citizenship through his novel.

 BOOKSTORE